Warden-WhiskeyJack/Vendor-Analysis-Assessment_Andrew-de-Villiers/00_admin/README.md

 # Admin

-Administrative documents and project management files.
+Administrative documents and project information and management files.

-- Project plans, timelines, and schedules
-- Meeting notes and status updates
-- Budget and resource allocation documents